 How to Teach Baby to Drink from a Straw

 Alright, so let’s get into the meat of this post… How to actually teach your child to drink from a straw.
-First, of all try and stick a regular straw in their mouth, it is important that it is just a good old fashioned straw, because the no spill straw cups require you to suck really really hard.
-A baby may try to suck and when they don’t get anything instantly just give up.
+First of all, try and stick a regular straw in their mouth.
+It is important that it’s just a good old fashioned straw, because the no spill straw cups require you to suck really really hard.
+A baby may try to suck and when they don’t get anything instantly, just give up.
 Who knows, they may take to it right away, without any help from you.
-More likely they will just hold their mouth open or put their mouth on it but won’t suck.
-In this case I would try the siphon technique:
+More likely, they will just hold their mouth open or put their mouth on it, but won’t suck.
+In this case, I would try the siphon technique:

 1. Take the regular straw and stick it into a cup of water, so it is touching the bottom, and put your finger over the opening at the top.
 Keep your finger over the opening at the top so you are holding the liquid in the straw as you pull the straw out of the water, as I am doing in the picture above.

 2. With your baby sitting firmly in a chair, hold the straw up over their open mouth and release the liquid so it falls into their mouth, being careful not to allow too much water to go in at a time.

 3. Repeat this a few times, if your baby seems interested.
 If they aren’t up for participating, then try again on a different day.
 Hopefully your baby will start to close their mouth around the straw.
 If they aren’t, then stroke the sides of their cheeks and demonstrate so they can imitate you!

 4. Once they are closing their mouth around the straw, keep your finger over the other end of the straw so they have to suck to get the liquid out.
 Keep putting more and more water into the straw so they are sucking more and more through the straw.